fantastec/documentation-style-guide/README.md

 When referring to internal Colony terminology, always surround with quotes on first mention, and make an effort to explain the meaning in as close to layman's terms as possible.

-- 'each cortex "module" is essentially a template to be rendered'
+- "each cortex "module" is essentially a template to be rendered"
-- 'internally, a request uses a system of "builders" and "queries"'.
+- "internally, a request uses a system of 'builders' and 'queries'"

 ### Front-end